Jolinejo/Memorize/README.md

-Here is all my wokr on the required assigments for the swift development course CS193p Core features:
+Here is all my work on the required assigments for the swift development course CS193p Core features:
 Themed emoji sets
 Scoring feature